NotBrianZach/bza/README.md

 - cosine similarity (or similar metrics) on book pages vector array option to get relevant context
 - multiplayer repls? (idk websocket or something)
 - categorize query types (other than just summarize/non summarize) and allow for loop and prompt stack creation within repl itself?
-- repl command history&fuzzy search, somehow
+- repl command history&fuzzy search, somehow (maybe via some term emulator shell.nix install?)

-## Design Decisions

 ## Naming
 The naive/correct pronounciation sounds like pizza, which is typically sliced into pieces just like we are sliceing up books.
 Book pizza.